 Another thing that has proven successful for many recruits is getting feedback from scouts or organizations that usually charge for their services.
 Email the scout or player director directly and explain your financial situation and see if they will give you some informal comments or an informal evaluation.
 Sometimes there are scholarships available for camps and showcases as well.

-Even if coaches don’t offer you directly from your video, you want to be able to give them a general idea about your skills, size, and other things they are looking for.
+Even if coaches don’t offer you directly from your video, video gives them an opportunity to evaluate skills, size, athleticism, and other things attributes that can help move the recruiting process forward.
 If they see something they like, it can entice them to start recruiting you or come see you play.
 Coaches don’t care if the video is fancy or edited, they just want to see your skills.
 Take KPB’s online course to learn everything you need to know about creating a video on a shoestring budget or check out our other video resources HERE.

 4. Cast a wide net and be great at communicating and responding to coaches